Clivern/Racter/README.md

 Tutorials & Examples
 --------------------

+> For almost all supported features you can take a look at the examples (`examples/`) for working examples.

 I am still working on the following:

 1. [Building Your Chat Bot with Racter & SparkJava Framework.](https://github.com/Clivern/Racter)